LF-Decentralized-Trust/project-proposals/HIPs/incubation/hiero.md

 Only projects that already have a specific need based on their dependencies or programming language are more restricted.
 An example is the Swift SDK, which needs macOS to be built.

-The projects differ greatly in deployment and hosting, so `PROJECT` will contain libraries that are only used as 3rd party dependencies in external projects next to full backend services and web applications.
+The projects differ greatly in deployment and hosting, so Hiero will contain libraries that are only used as 3rd party dependencies in external projects next to full backend services and web applications.
 Each project type is described in the sections below.